exakat/Exakat4Melis/README.md

 # Melis extension for Exakat

-This is the Melis specific analysis and reports for the Exakat static analysis engine.
+This is the [Melis](https://www.melistechnology.com/) specific analysis and reports for the Exakat static analysis engine.
+"Melis CMS & Commerce is a Open Source or Enterprise web platform very ergonomic, robust, efficient, 100% based on Zend Framework."

+Melis is a brand of [Melis Technology](https://www.skelet.com/).

-This is the development code source of the Melis extension for Exakat.
+This is the development code source of the Skelet extension for Exakat.
 To run an audit with this code, install the Melis.phar extension in your copy of exakat.

 ## Getting Started